-You can continue with the arrive-and-drive for as many times as you like, where our racing support teams provide you with a car for hire, and an instructor on each occasion.
+You can continue with the arrive-and-drive for as many times as you like, where our racing support teams provide you with a car for hire, and an instructor.

-Unless you're an absolute whizz, you'll need your car looked after.
-And if you've not already selected one by the time you've got a car, talk to one of our racing support teams above.
+However if you prefer to "arrive and drive" then you will need your car looked after.
+If you've not already selected one by the time you've got a car, talk to our racing support team above.